phil-stew/budgettracker/README.md

-this app can keep track of your income and expeses while keep a runing total simple name the transaction and the amount the either and or subtract the funds
+this app can keep track of your income and expeses while keep a runing total simple name the transaction and the amount then either and or subtract the funds the app work offline how ever i have unable to get the offline to update upon refreshing

 ## Contributing